 Farming and planting:

 To help keep the food bills down the centre is growing it's own local produce to help feed the orangutans.
 This involves activities from planting fruit trees and harvesting vegetables to making organic compost.
 As more land is being bought some areas of it need may also need reforesting.

-After saying farewell to the orangutans on your last day of work you will enjoy a farewell dinner with the project facilitators and the rest of your group.
+After saying farewell to the orangutans on your last day of work you will enjoy a farewell dinner with the program facilitators and the rest of your group.
 The next day you will take a private transfer to Ketapang Airport for your return flight home or to commence your onward independent travel plans.

 On your day off each week you will get to explore other areas of Ketapang.
 Hutan Kota is a natural park where you may get the chance to see wild proboscis and macaque monkeys as they make their way to the rivers edge to settle for the night.
 There are also local beaches where you can watch the sunset while drinking from a coconut.
 The town of Ketapang also has markets, a Buddhist temple and numerous local shops.
 You will also get the opportunity to visit the old Transit site, though no longer in use by IAR you can see what the centre has evolved from.

 You will need to arrive at Ketapang Airport on the start date of your project between 7am and 5pm, where you will be met by a project representative in the arrivals hall and transferred by road to the volunteer house.
 On the first night there is a welcome dinner where you will meet all of your fellow volunteers and the project facilitators.
 Ketapang Airport can be reached via Jakarta and is serviced by Garuda Airlines.